Joan Comorera: Civil War: 1936–1939

 During the Spanish Civil War (1936–1939) Comorera held various ministerial positions in the government of Catalonia.

 He was active in the movement to unify the Anarchist Confederación Nacional del Trabajo (CNT) and the PSUC, and attended plenary meetings of the Communist Party of Spain (Partido Comunista de España PCE).

 At the end of November 1936 the Trotskyist POUM denounced the Soviet Union for preventing them from joining the Madrid Defense Council.
 On 13 December 1936 Comorera said, "the POUM has initiated a shameful campaign of attacks and slanders against the great proletarian country and friend, using exactly the same arguments as the fascist Germans and Italians."
 The CNT chose to ignore the dispute between the POUM and the PSUC, arguing in favor of the unity government.
 However, a new "syndical" government was formed on 17 December 1936 that excluded POUM members and included Comorera, Rafael Vidiella and Miquel Valdés of the PSUC.

 Comorera was Minister of Supplies in the "syndical" government, and was soon accused of causing the shortage of bread in Barcelona.

 In turn, the PSUC accused the CNT's supplies committees of causing the problem.

 On 22 February 1937 CNT unions confiscated 15,000 sacks of flour from a Barcelona warehouse.

 On 27 February Comorera introduced bread rationing throughout Catalonia.

 The cabinet was reshuffled frequently.
 On 3 April 1937 Comorera became Minister of Labor, and on 16 April became Minister of Justice.

 An article in the CNT newspaper Solidaridad Obrera on 17 April 1937 stated that "[The] way to prevent the sacrifices of our comrades from being reduced to naught is... to create an army that will guarantee victory in the war and the Revolution and to remove Comorera, Aiguadé, Rodríguez Salas, etc. from the public life of Catalonia."

 Comorera was Catalan Minister of Justice when emergency tribunals began to operate around the end of April 1937 to examine "acts of disaffection against the regime not provided for or sanctioned under the Common Penal Code or in the special penal laws" and to consider crimes of factionalism.

 The Anarchists controlled the telephone exchange in Barcelona from October 1936 onward.
 In a speech on 2 June 1937 Comorera said, "All the interior controls of the telephone exchange were in the service, not of the community, but of one organization, and neither President Azaña nor President Companys, nor anyone else, could speak without an indiscreet controller overhearing."

 At the PSUC conference in July 1937 Comorera attacked the policy of the POUM and the CNT.

 He turned his party into a major political force during the civil War.

 The PSUC was the only communist organization that did not represent a state to be admitted to the Communist International.

-Comorera was a leading member of the government of Catalonia until the Republican collapse in 1939.
+Comorera was a leading member of the government of Catalonia until the fall of Barcelona and the Republican collapse in 1939.